More results found.

-Learn about Bridgeport Investor Relations, including About Bridgeport Investor Relations, Featured News, and Our Team.
+Learn about Bridgeport Investor Relations, including Featured News and The Team.

 The City is located on the northern shore of the Long Island Sound, approximately 60 miles northeast of New York City and 60 miles southwest of Hartford.
 The City is the cross roads of one of the best land, sea, rail and air transportation systems in the State.
 State Routes 8 and 25, with their links to Interstates 84 and 91, merge with 95 in downtown Bridgeport.
 Bridgeport Harbor is one of three deep-water ports in Connecticut; its 35- foot deep channels and anchorages can accommodate most ocean-going vessels involved with international trade and shipping.
 Amtrak and Metro-North provide passenger service to the City from the downtown Transportation Center, and Conrail operates a major freight yard within a quarter-mile of the Port of Bridgeport.
 The Sikorsky Memorial Airport is a City-owned and operated general aviation facility that is located in Stratford, Connecticut, ten minutes from downtown.